deckardmehdy/sudoku-solver/README.md

  * Block and Column/Row Interaction
  * Block and Block Interaction
  * Naked Subset
+ * Hidden Subset
  * X-Wing

-As the software is developed, more techniques will be implimented so that even the most difficult sudoku puzzles can be solved. **As of now, this software can correctly solve the entire first dataset and 21 out of 30 (=70%) puzzles in the second dataset.**
+As the software is developed, more techniques will be implimented so that even the most difficult sudoku puzzles can be solved. **As of now, this software can correctly solve the entire first dataset and 24 out of 30 (=80%) puzzles in the second dataset.**